 Almost all newspapers publish obituaries on their websites.
-However, some sites keep obituaries online for six months or less, so this option may only work for recent death.
+However, some sites keep obituary records online for six months or less, so this option may only work for recent death.
 If you're unsure of the name of the newspaper (or newspapers) in the deceased's hometown, check Obituaries.com, which provides direct links to the obituary page of hundreds of newspapers, including the United States and several English speaking countries.

-To locate an obituary through the site, type the individual's first and last name in the search field at the top of the page, then select the country of death.
+To perform an obituary lookup through the site, type the individual's first and last name in the search field at the top of the page, then select the country of death.
 The search can be further narrowed by selecting the specific state (Australia and the United States), province (Canada), region (New Zealand), county (England, Northern Ireland, Republic of Ireland and Scotland), or island (the Bahamas).
 Once you locate the appropriate newspaper, you can search its online obituary archives by finding that newspaper's website.

 Ancestry.com is a searchable database of dozens of different types of documents, from obituaries to census records to ship manifests.
 The site provides a search option for "Birth, Marriage & Death."
 Type in as much information on the deceased as you know, and the site will provide a list of possible matches.
 The findings can be further narrowed to show only "Death, Burial, Cemetery and Obituaries."